 Hours 9am-5pm, Mon-Fri

 Professor of French and Francophone Studies Catherine Gallouët currently serves as Dean of William Smith College.
 During a 27-year career at HWS, she has served as the department chair three times, initiated the French study abroad programs, and is an alumna of Bryn Mawr's HERS (Higher Education Resource Services).
 She has written numerous scholarly publications, a book, articles, book chapters and reviews, and edited three volumes of essays.
 Gallouët’s recent scholarship focuses on culture and race during the French Enlightenment.
 Gallouët has been honored with the prestigious 2014-2015 John Readie and Florence B. Kinghorn Global Fellowship, as nominated by HWS colleagues.
 The fellowship honors outstanding individuals at HWS who have exemplified global citizenship on a continued basis.
 Born in Vietnam, Gallouët received her doctorate and master's from Rutgers University, her B.A. cum laude from Hope College and her Bacalauréat, with honors, from Académie de Grenoble.

-Dean Gunter is the dean for the sophomore and junior classes.
-She is also the William Smith Dean's Office representative to the Committee on Standards and to the Committee on Individual Majors.
-Dean Gunter assists and supports students and the campus Counseling Center in coordinating the Acquaintance Rape Awareness Workshops each fall.
-She is also the adviser to the Laurel Society.
+Dean Gunter is the dean for the sophomore and senior classes.
+She is the William Smith Dean's Office representative to the Committee on Standards and to the Committee on Individual Majors.
+She is also the adviser to the senior honor society, Hai Timiai.
+Dean Gunter holds a B.S. degree in biology from Syracuse University.

-Gretchen is the assistant to the dean of William Smith College and the office supervisor.
+Gretchen is the assistant to the deans of William Smith College and the office supervisor.
 With her friendly voice and outgoing personality, Gretchen is always willing to help students make appointments to see the deans and assist students and/or parents with questions regarding academic policies.

 Sue is the secretary to the deans of William Smith College.
 With her calm and friendly personality, Sue answers academic policy questions, helps direct the students, and makes appointments with the deans.